sethiaarun/customdatasource/README.md

 The Batch data source will create data in batch format.
 Developers need to provide business model schema as a Scala case class.

-For data generation for a given schema, the user should provide an object extending from `com.ms.hdi.spark.datasource.model.DataGenObj`.
+The user can generate data sources based on their business scenario.
+First, the user needs to provide a business model in the form of a case class and a companion object.
+The companion object will have a definition of how to generate values for the given business domain using MockNeat.

+The data source schema will be derived at run time from the case class; that should extend from `com.ms.hdi.spark.datasource.model.BaseDataGen`), and the companion object should extend from `com.ms.hdi.spark.datasource.model.DataGenObj`.

-For example, the customer model is defined using `com.ms.hdi.spark.datasource.batch.model.Customer`, and the data generation object is defined by `com.ms.hdi.spark.datasource.batch.model.CustomerObj`.
+For example, the customer model is defined using [`com.ms.hdi.spark.datasource.batch.model.Customer`](batchdatasource/src/main/scala/com/ms/hdi/spark/datasource/batch/model/Customer.scala), and the data generation object is defined by `com.ms.hdi.spark.datasource.batch.model.CustomerObj`.

 The data source has the following configuration options: